sampsyo/cs6120/content/blog/2019-10-23-profile-guided-code-layout/index.md

 ## Defining Code Locality
 Before moving further, it is important to clearly define what "code locality" means.
 Typically, the goal of code layout optimizations is to improve instruction cache and instruction TLB utilization.
 When an instruction is loaded into an instruction cache, a block of instructions are loaded into the cache.
 To improve cache utilization, we want to minimize the number of times we load into the instruction cache.
 In other words, we want sequences of instructions that frequently run together to live close together in the code.

 That being said, there are many factors that make measuring this metric difficult for this project.
 Firstly, since Bril is interpreted, we do not actually load Bril instructions directly into the instruction cache.
 I considered lower Bril programs to LLVM and evaluating those programs, but that leads into the second problem: I am one person running Bril programs on one machine.
 The results I find for my machine will not be consistent with other machines, so the results would be misleading.
-Because of this, I use a different metric to measure code locality: instruction pointer jumps.
+Because of this, I use a different metric to measure code locality: *instruction pointer jumps*.
 Improving code layout in a typical program will decrease the number of instruction pointer jumps, since frequently executing code lives close together.
 I introduced an imaginary instruction pointer to the Bril interpreter that is set to the index of the currently executing instruction.
 Every time an instruction is executed, we can compare the current instruction pointer location to the previous instruction pointer location to determine the number of instruction pointer jumps.

 ## Profiling